urazovm/thcipriani.github.com/_posts/2012-08-20-codeigniter-htaccess-file.md

 ---
 layout: blog_post
-title: Using .htaccess to remove Codeigniter's index.php file
+title: Using .htaccess to remove Codeigniter&#8217;s index.php file
 ---

 Quick post today.
 I was just finishing up a codeigniter project and saw an error in the docs